Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Experiments

 We further verify the effectiveness of VAGEN on the AndroidWorld benchmark in Table~\ref{tab:androidworld}, demonstrating the scalability and robustness of our method across different environments.
-Additionally, we provide a behavioral analysis of VAGEN and case study in Appendix~\ref{sec:behavioral} and Appendix~\ref{sec:caseatudy}.
+The results show that VAGEN achieves strong performance.
+Since the AndroidWorld mobile environment is relatively simpler, ProRe is less affected by reasoner hallucinations and thus also achieves good performance on this benchmark.